 6) How to be alone

 We’ve spoken about working alone, but what about learning to live alone and depend on only yourself?

 While having the company of others is extremely important, there are times in your life when you’ll find yourself with no one else around.

 While it can be daunting at first, learning how to be at peace with your own company is an incredibly important skill to learn.
-This guide will teach you how to achieve it.
+The video below will help you learn how to be comfortable being alone.

 7) Develop confidence

 Confidence is a very useful skill to have as an adult.
 This will help you to deal with the stresses of work and daily life better.

 This is because having confidence in yourself means that you can make decisions without feeling nervous or unsure.
 You can then focus on the situation at hand and not get distracted or stressed by things around you.

 Being resilient is a necessary skill for anyone who wants to get ahead in their career (or life in general).
 Acknowledging that there will be days when your confidence or stress levels are out of whack can help you develop the resilience you need.